 - The library is not responsible for loss of or damage to materials or equipment owned by the registered user, or other organizations or individuals while using library meeting rooms.

 Availability, reservations and registration

-Use of library meeting rooms is limited to non-commercial informational, cultural or civic meetings and programs.
-Library meeting rooms are no longer available for commercial and personal or private uses.
-Meeting rooms are not available for religious worship.
+- Use of library meeting rooms is limited to non-commercial informational, cultural or civic meetings and programs.
+Library meeting rooms are not available for commercial and personal or private uses.

 Access, equipment and use

-Users shall arrange for and provide for their own special equipment needs and supplies.
+- Users shall arrange for and provide for their own special equipment needs and supplies.
+While food and beverages are permitted in meeting rooms, users must supply their own equipment for preparing it (including coffee makers).
 Library staff are not available to provide supplies or special equipment.

 - Library staff may enter any meeting room at any time during meeting room use.